Tunisian-GitHub-Community/Book-notes/README.md

 `The Hollywood Principle - Don’t call us, we’ll call you. `
 Meaning: When you have high-level components depending on low-level components depending on high-level components depending on sideways components depending on low-level components, and so on `the dependency rot` happens, and when it sets in no one can easily understand the way a system is designed.
     → With the Hollywood Principle, we allow low-level components to hook themselves into a system, but the high-level components determine when they are needed, and how.
 In other words, the high-level components give the low-level components a “don’t call us, we’ll call you” treatment.

+## the Iterator and Composite Patterns
+### the Iterator Pattern
+The Iterator Pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
+* The Iterator Pattern allows traversal of the elements of an aggregate without exposing the underlying implementation.
+* It also places the task of traversal on the iterator object, not on the aggregate, which simplifies the aggregate interface and implementation, and places the responsibility where it should be.
+`A class should have only one reason to change`
+* Every responsibility of a class is an area of potential change.
+More than one responsibility means more than one area of change.
+    → This principle guides us to keep each class to a single responsibility.
+### the Composite Pattern
+The Composite Pattern allows you to compose objects into tree structures to represent part-whole hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly.
+* The Composite Pattern allows us to build structures of objects in the form of trees that contain both compositions of objects and individual objects as nodes.
+    → Using a composite structure, we can apply the same operations over both composites and individual objects.
+In other words, in most cases we can ignore the differences between compositions of objects and individual objects.